Environmental Easement Checklist

 Verification of Property Subject to Easement

-- Description of the property in the Easement and DEC Agreement/Order/SAC matches description of property in the deed, Schedule A of the Title Report and the Survey.
-All documents are included in submittal (separate submittal must be included to explain to the satisfaction of DEC why there is any discrepancy).
+- Description of the property in the Easement and DEC Agreement/Order/SAC matches description of property in the deed and the Survey.
+A brief explanation of any discrepancy between the property descriptions on these documents must be submitted.

-- The Tax Map identifier (SBL) matches on all documents.
+- The Tax Map Section, Block and Lot (SBL) matches on all documents.

 - Survey includes metes and bounds description.

 - Survey includes Tax Map Section, Block and Lot.